; Community Toolkit - City of Wanneroo

 Funding opportunities

-Marketing
+Marketing and promotions

-Marketing can help you promote your group, ideas and activities.
+Marketing can help you promote your group, ideas, and activities.
 Most importantly, effective marketing can help your community group grow.

 Promotional opportunities